 I completely “get” President Trump and his passionate inner drive to do-what-must-be done, no matter the obstacles.
 I have not wavered in my support.

-With equal intensity, Diana feels the same way
+Diana feels the same way

 It’s the successful CEO’s down-and-dirty task to get the job done no matter the obstacles, while always playing by the rules and carefully listening to the advice of trusted associates, collaborators, employees, and especially, customers.